FredB0ss/python_module_template/README.md

 Additionaly to the above common fields a class is described by the list of its methods:

-CLASS_METHODS: *dict*
-A dictionary of functions, same as MODULE_FUNCTIONS above.
+CLASS_METHODS: *dict*, a dictionary of functions, same as MODULE_FUNCTIONS above.

 ### Class Module Specifications Example